Elizafox/mastodon-fortune/README.md

 This is a collection of random funny quotes from Mastodon for use with the Unix fortune program.

+None of this is official stuff, but you probably knew that if you knew anything about Mastodon.

 ## Installation
 Adjust variables within for your fortune installation, then do: